| Internet-Draft | AAuth-R3 | June 2026 |

 ¶

 version (RECOMMENDED).
-A string identifying the version of this authorization type definition.
-The combination of URI + SHA-256 hash provides content-addressing independent of this field; version is for human readability.¶
+A string identifying the version of this R3 document.
+The combination of r3_uri + SHA-256 hash provides content-addressing independent of this field; version is for human readability.¶

 vocabulary (REQUIRED).
 The vocabulary URI identifying how operations are expressed.
 MUST match one of the vocabularies the resource advertises in r3_vocabularies.¶